 Yet in the blink of an eye, the same government turned him into an ISIS-affiliated terrorist who attacked police by trying to run them over, as had occurred a short while earlier in Berlin.
 The perpetrator of the truck attack in Jerusalem was presented in a similar fashion.
 “ISIS terrorist” was also the alibi used by the officers who killed Abu al-Qian, since it is important for the oppressor to say internally and to the outside world: I am no different from you.
 I, too, am fighting the evil monster that is ISIS.

-In Umm al-Hiran and in similar cases, there is also an element of personal and existential fear that Israel's right-wing government so skillfully cultivates – better than all its predecessors.
-In every physical act of subjugating the Arab population in Israel, whether this involves demolishing homes or shooting people, those on the oppressor's side grown even more fearful that the repressed will rise up and take unexpected revenge upon their innocents.
+In Umm al-Hiran and in similar cases, there is also an element of personal and existential fear that Israel’s right-wing government so skillfully cultivates – better than all its predecessors.
+In every physical act of subjugating the Arab population in Israel, whether this involves demolishing homes or shooting people, those on the oppressor’s side grew even more fearful that the repressed will rise up and take unexpected revenge upon their innocents.

-Every individual on this side grows wary and finds refuge in the shelter built by her government; as a first step, she accepts the conceptualization of the incident and of general reality.
-Therefore, she rejects any doubt over the government's description of events.
+Every individual on this site grows wary and finds refuge in the shelter built by her government; as a first step, she accepts the conceptualization of the incident and of general reality.
+Therefore, she rejects any doubt over the government’s description of events.

 Journalists in the field or in TV studios, including those seen by the Arab-Palestinian population in Israel as usually normal and sane, grow afraid and defensive, adopting the storyline pushed by the police, the Minister of Interior Security, and the Prime Minister.
 They will repeat the same useless question a thousand times, casting doubt on the reliability of any Arab spokesperson from the outset due to his identity alone.
-The Jewish journalist represents the Jewish collective and expresses the group desire to be justified and therefore "safe".
-Who wouldn't want to be safe in such a situation?
+The Jewish journalist represents the Jewish collective and expresses the group desire to be justified and therefore “safe”.
+Who would not want to be safe in such a situation?

 When thousands protested in Ar’ara against Israel’s policy of home demolition a few months ago, I spent most of the demonstration with Jewish friends who had come to show solidarity and express their objection to the government’s policy.
 Many of them are scared; many of their friends did not come because they were too afraid.